ptitdoc/qubes-doc/managing-os/templates/archlinux.md

 ## **Package Manager Proxy Setup Section** ##

-One last thing to setup to have a "PROPERLY" functioning archlinux template.

 Archlinux package manager Pacman is  a fine package mangers except that we could not find a way to configure it to use the Qubes Update Proxy Service (QUPS) that would comply with Qubes QUPS usage policy.